Things You'll Need

 Put on safety glasses and drill pilot holes for the mounting screws at the screw hole pencil marks.
 Use a drill bit that is slightly narrower than the diameter of the screws.

 Put the sharp edge of a chisel against the latch hole mark and tap the handle with a hammer to remove the wood necessary to increase the latch hole for the new plate location.
-Replace the latch, tighten the mounting screws and close the door to check your work.
+Replace the latch, tighten the mounting screws and close the door to check the adjustment of the door strike plate.